raphael-correa-ng/authenticated-fullstack-starter/back/README.md

 #### Notes

-If Intellij doesn't find the Maven dependencies, do `File > Invalidate Caches > Invalid and restart`
+If Intellij doesn't find the Maven dependencies, do `File > Invalidate Caches > Invalid and restart`.

-Strong Docker & MySQL error, solved by [this](https://stackoverflow.com/questions/77344634/azerothcore-docker-install-db-fails-with-upgrade-is-not-supported-after-a-cras).
+MySQL wouldn't start on Docker, solved by [this](https://stackoverflow.com/questions/77344634/azerothcore-docker-install-db-fails-with-upgrade-is-not-supported-after-a-cras).